How long do algae live? Edible algae - types, benefits and harm. General characteristics of algae

 Sexual (isogamous, monogamous, heterogamous);

-The value of algae for the biosphere.
+The importance of algae for the biosphere.

-Algae Message
+Algae message

 What is algae?